dranger003/ggllm.cpp/README.md

 **CUDA Optimizing inference speed**
 - Thread count will be optimal between 1 and 8.
 Start with `-t 2`
-- For huge prompts n_batch can speed up processing 10-20 times but additional VRAM of 1500-4700 MB is required.
+- For huge prompts n_batch can speed up processing 10-20 times but additional VRAM of 500-1700 MB is required.
 That's `-b 512`
 - Multi GPU systems can benefit from single GPU processing when the model is small enough.
 That's `--override-max-gpu 1`
 - Multi GPU systems with different GPUs benefit from custom tensor splitting to load one GPU heavier.
 To load the 2nd GPU stronger: `--tensor-split 1,3` `-mg 1`
 - Need to squeeze a model into VRAM but 1-2 layers don't fit ?
-Try `--gpu-reserve-mb-main 1` to reduce reserved VRAM to 1 MB
+Try `--gpu-reserve-mb-main 1` to reduce reserved VRAM to 1 MB, you can use negative numbers to force VRAM swapping
 - Wish to reduce VRAM usage and offload less layers?
 Use `-ngl 10` to only load 10 layers
 - Want to dive into details ?
-Use `--debug-timings <1,2,3>` to get detailed statistics on performance of each operation
+Use `--debug-timings <1,2,3>` to get detailed statistics on performance of each operation, how and where it was performed and it's total impact

 **Inference speed**
 Only some tensors are GPU supported currently and only mul_mat operation supported Some of the below examples require two GPUs to run at the given speed, the settings were tailored for one environment and a different GPU/CPU/DDR setup might require adaptions
-Using -b 1 (default) can save from 1500 up to 4800 MB of VRAM (depending on quantization type and model)

 **Falcon 40B 6 bit K-type quantization:**
 ```